Project Proposal

 The current school has surpassed its practical lifespan, and has issues with efficiency, functionality, and security.
 Building a new, two-story structure on the same footprint as the existing school would provide room for all programs.

-Field House amenities could include:
+Field House amenities may include:

 5 indoor basketball courts